Together with schools, we've introduced a program to help year 12 students get ahead.

 Bachelor of Medicine and Bachelor of Surgery

-Your offer will be based on your ATAR, and not through the Schools Recommendation Program.
-Please note applications close on 30th September at 23.59 AEST.
+You offer will be assesed for this course based on your ATAR, and not through the Schools Recommendation Program.

 Bachelor of Health Science (Medical Radiation Science)

-You can apply to study Medical Radiation Science from 31 May.
-Your offer will be based on your ATAR, and not through the Schools Recommendation Program.
+You will be assesed for this course based on your ATAR, and not through the Schools Recommendation Program.

 Don't worry.
 You can get in touch with your case manager to discuss changing your preferences.